Getting Started with HTL getting-started-with-htl

 Common Patterns with HTL common-patterns-with-htl

-This section introduces a few common scenarios and how to best solve them with the HTML Template Language.
+This section introduces a few common scenarios.
+It explains how best to solve these scenarios with the HTML Template Language.

 Loading Client Libraries loading-client-libraries